Keyboard shortcuts

 import blogatto/config

-import blogatto/config/markdown
+import blogatto/config/post

 pub fn config() -> config.Config(Nil) {